sunfishcode/hello-wasi-http/README.md

 ## Notes

-`wasmtime serve` uses the "proxy" world, which is a specialized world just for accepting requests and producing responses.
+`wasmtime serve` uses the [proxy] world, which is a specialized world just for accepting requests and producing responses.
 One interesting thing about the proxy world is that it doesn't have a filesystem or network API.
 If you add code to the example that tries to access files or network sockets, it won't be able to build,